 When you are looking for cosmetic dentistry in Dallas that looks after you from start to finish, we’re here to help!
 Transform your smile today by giving us a call at (972) 646-0660 or reach out via our contact form for an appointment.

 Modern dentistry has numerous options to improve the appearance of your teeth and prevent tooth decay.
-Dental crowns are common restorative solutions.
+Dental crowns are standard restorative solutions.
 The procedure involves putting a cap over your natural tooth or pre-existing dental implant to maintain your jaw structure and stop further damage.
 Crowns are generally made from hard materials such as porcelain or ceramic, as these match the natural color of teeth the best.
-While crowns can be made from gold, resin, and stainless steel as well, at Definitive Dental, we only use metal-free materials that help you achieve a natural-looking smile.
+While crowns can also be made from gold, resin, and stainless steel, at Definitive Dental, we only use metal-free materials that help you achieve a natural-looking smile.

 Is getting a dental crown worth it?
-The answer depends on your overall oral health and the extent of the problem you’re looking to address.
-Here are the major advantages and disadvantages of a dental crown.
+The answer depends on your oral health and the extent of the problem you want to address.
+Here are the major pros and cons of dental crowns.

 The Benefits of Dental Crowns

 Dental crowns improve the overall appearance of your smile and the function of your bite.
-Crowns can also correct many cosmetic issues, leading crown placement to be one of the more common dental procedures throughout the United States.
+Crowns can also correct many cosmetic issues, making crown placement one of the more common dental procedures throughout the United States.
 Advantages include:

 The Drawbacks of Dental Crowns

-Similar to most restorative dental procedures, dental crowns also have certain disadvantages that patients should be aware of.
-In order to fit the crown, the dentist may need to file down your existing tooth.
-Many patients experience some discomfort or heightened sensitivity to hot and cold foods for a few weeks or months after the procedure.
+Like most restorative dental procedures, dental crowns also have certain disadvantages that patients should be aware of.
+The dentist may need to file down your existing tooth to fit the crown.
+Many patients experience discomfort or heightened sensitivity to hot and cold foods for weeks or months after the procedure.
 Our office typically recommends sensitive toothpaste to help with this issue.

 With regular checkups and proper care at home, the chances of further tooth decay are low.
-A dental crown, however, does not completely dismiss the chance of further decay.
-If your crown ever feels loose or becomes chipped, it’s important to visit the dentist as soon as possible.
-Leaving a damaged crown untreated can cause further complications later down the line.
+A dental crown, however, does not entirely dismiss the possibility of further decay.
+If your crown ever feels loose or chipped, visiting the dentist as soon as possible is essential.
+Leaving a damaged crown untreated can cause additional complications later down the line.
+Are dental crowns necessary to prevent these complications?
+Absolutely.

 Get an Expert Consultation

 Is it worth getting a dental crown?
-Overall, dental crowns have several benefits and give patients a beautiful, natural smile.
+Dental crowns have several benefits and give patients a beautiful, natural smile.
 Understanding the pros and cons of dental crowns can help you make an informed decision.

-For more information about dental crowns in the Dallas-Fort Worth metro area, reach out to Definitive Dental.
-Whether you’re an existing patient or visiting us for the first time, we’ll review your oral health history and fully explain the pros and cons of your restorative options.
+For more information about dental crowns in the Dallas-Fort Worth metro area, contact Definitive Dental.
+Whether you’re an existing patient or visiting us for the first time, we’ll review your oral health history and fully explain the pros and cons of dental crowns.
+When you fill out our form, our team will contact you within one business day.
+Alternatively, you can call us at (972) 449-1962 or click here to book an appointment.

 Chronic bad breath, called halitosis, affects millions of Americans every year.
 Everyone experiences bad breath early in the morning or after a particularly garlicky meal, but the issue is more concerning if it still doesn’t go away after you brush, floss, or gargle each day.
 Bad breath can lead to insecurity, a lack of confidence, and self-esteem issues.
 The good news is that the condition is easily preventable and treated once a dentist determines the underlying cause.